 New York also permits "turnover actions" under CPLR § 5225(b).
 A turnover action is a special proceeding brought by creditors when the person with possession or control of the money or property is not the judgment debtor but a third person, for example, a financial institution with branches in New York.
 Upon a sufficient showing, courts "shall require such person to pay the money, or so much of it as is sufficient to satisfy the judgment, to the judgment creditor and, if the amount to be so paid is insufficient to satisfy the judgment, to deliver any other personal property, or so much of it as is of sufficient value to satisfy the judgment, to a designated sheriff".
 CPLR § 5225(b).
-New York's "separate entity rule", however, "precludes a judgment creditor from ordering a garnishee bank operating branches in New York to restrain a debtor's assets held in foreign branches of the bank".
-Motorola Credit Corp. v.
-Standard Chartered Bank, 21 N.E.
-2d 223, 225 (N.Y.
-2014) (internal quotation marks omitted).
 The "burden of proof in a turnover proceeding rests with the judgment creditor", but the creditor "is entitled to broad discovery to assist in prosecuting the claims".
 Petrocelli v.
 Petrocelli Elec.
 Co., 995 N.Y.S.
-2d 5521 (App.
+2d 552.
+553 (App.
 Div.
 2014).